Best Times to Visit Lahore, Pakistan

 What is the best time of year to visit Lahore for pleasant weather and fewer crowds?

-What are some local customs I should be aware of when visiting Lahore?
+What are some essential cultural customs I should be aware of when visiting Lahore?

 How easy is it to get around Lahore using public transport, and are there any tips for navigating the city?

-Lahore's public transport system is a mix of rickshaws, buses, and taxis.
-Rickshaws are fun for short distances but can be crowded.
-Negotiate the fare beforehand.
-Using ride-hailing apps like Careem is convenient, especially at night.
-Traffic can be heavy, so factor that into your travel time.
+Lahore's public transport system is a mix of buses and auto-rickshaws (rickshaws).
+Rickshaws are a fun and affordable way to explore, but always negotiate the fare beforehand.
+Using ride-hailing apps like Careem is also convenient, especially at night.
+Traffic can be heavy, so factor in extra travel time.

 What safety precautions should I take as a solo female traveler in Lahore?